-Here's a sampling of the free fun activities for children in Minneapolis and St. Paul.
+The Twin Cities—Minneapolis and St. Paul—have many free fun activities for children of all ages (and parents as well).
 Museums, malls, libraries, bookstores and more offer free workshops, music, story times, demonstrations, and meals in the Twin Cities.
+Here, are the 13 best places to go with the family in tow.

 Visit any metro library, and get a pass for two free admissions to local museums and attractions.
 Destinations vary, but they always include many children's favorites.
 The Museum Adventure Pass includes many of the city's top museums and galleries.
 Current and past attractions have included the Children's Museum in downtown St. Paul, the Minnesota Zoo, the Bell Museum of Natural History and the Works Science and Technology Museum.